 References

-Ahl, H., Berglund, K., Pettersson, K., and Tillmar, M. (2016) ‘From feminism to FemInc.ism: on the uneasy relationship between feminism, entrepreneurship and the Nordic welfare state’, International Entrepreneurship and Management Journal, 12, 2, pp.369–92.
+Ahl, H., Berglund, K., Pettersson, K. and Tillmar, M. (2016) ‘From feminism to FemInc.ism: on the uneasy relationship between feminism, entrepreneurship and the Nordic welfare state’, International Entrepreneurship and Management Journal, 12, 2, pp.369–92.

-Ahl, H., and Marlow, S. (2019) ‘Exploring the false promise of entrepreneurship through a postfeminist critique of the enterprise policy discourse in Sweden and the UK’, Human Relations, May.
+Ahl, H. and Marlow, S. (2019) ‘Exploring the false promise of entrepreneurship through a postfeminist critique of the enterprise policy discourse in Sweden and the UK’, Human Relations, May.

 Ahl, H., and Nelson, T. (2015) ‘How policy positions women entrepreneurs: a comparative analysis of state discourse in Sweden and the United States’, Journal of Business Venturing, 30, pp.273–91.